-Mechanical and Automotive Engineering 5 years
+Mechanical and Automotive Engineering (with placement year)

 Duration: 5 years